 - January 15 of the subsequent year

 PEOs have the choice to file your state taxes under their own FEIN (which is easier for them), or your company’s FEIN.
-If the PEO has been filing state taxes under your tax ID number, switching on the quarter is the best option.
+If the PEO has filed state taxes under your tax ID number, the best option is switching on the quarter.
 If your state taxes have already been filed under the PEO’s ID, you can switch at any time.

 - How quickly do you plan on growing?